Pat Lorje: Saskatoon City Council

 Lorje's first foray into politics outside of university was as an alderman when she was elected to Saskatoon City Council in 1979 to represent Ward 2.
 She decided to run because working with women as a psychologist had made her realize that urban design and politics was a significant determinant of mental health.
 Her first inclination had been to run for provincial office with the New Democratic Party in 1979, but Premier Allan Blakeney called the election in 1978, leaving her without time to prepare.
 Accordingly, she turned her attention to the municipal realm.
 Her 1979 win in Ward 2 was by a margin of less than 200 votes, but Lorje went on to serve four successive terms in the role and was influential in her priority areas of women, seniors, health, and social issues.
 She was also the founding Chair of Council's Race Relations Committee.
 The 1988 election was the first outside of the ward system since 1972, and Lorje received more than 33,000 votes, topping even Henry Dayday, who was elected as mayor.

-In an infamous 1988 incident, Lorje drove a city bus 11 blocks as part of celebrations marking the 75th anniversary of Saskatoon Transit.
+In one 1988 incident, Lorje drove a city bus 11 blocks as part of celebrations marking the 75th anniversary of Saskatoon Transit.
 She was fined $55 for driving the bus without a proper license, and she paid the fine in loonies, calling the charge "ludicrous."